Core programming guide#

 The C-API returns error codes, the C++-API throws exceptions.

 Cf. tinytc_status_t for a list of error codes.
-Level Zero and OpenCL codes are translated to tinytc_status_t.
+Level Zero and OpenCL codes are mapped to tinytc_status_compute_runtime_error.

 Functions throw the status enum.
 The following minimum error handling code is recommended: